 How to extract the GPS data and turn it into places

-Recently, Paddy, the author of Pi3D, the undisputed best image viewer for Raspberry Pi based digital picture frames, updated his PictureFrame2020 script to allow a much simpler way to show the GPS location of a photo.
+Recently, Paddy, one of the authors of Pi3D PictureFrame, the undisputed best image viewer for Raspberry Pi-based digital picture frames, updated the software to allow a much simpler way to show the GPS location of a photo.

 The GPS data that is stored in a JPG file provides the longitude and latitude data.
 But this needs to be translated into places or towns and countries; a process called “reverse geocoding”.